Baking Kits for Kids: a Perspective

 Every year, I try to fill my kiddo’s holiday and birthday gift list with more experiences and fewer things.
 Over the last few years, we’ve shared lots of time in the kitchen working our way through different cookbooks and baking kits for kids.

 My kiddo loves to cook and bake.
-On the blog, she has decorated cookies, cut out pastry for pop tarts, braided challah, and folded empanadas and pot stickers like a pro.
+On the blog, she has decorated cookies, cut out pastry for strawberry pop tarts, braided challah, and folded chicken empanadas and pot stickers like a pro.
 She even developed her own recipe for fig bacon jam pasta, which was absolutely delicious.

 This is not the kitchen of an inexperienced kiddo.